abhinn05/Removing-Duplicate-Images/README.md

 # Features

-✅ Uses ResNet50 for image classification
-✅ Extracts images from .zip files
-✅ Computes precision, recall, and F1-score for evaluation ✅ Utilizes Google Drive for data storage
+✅ Uses ResNet50 for image classification✅ Extracts images from .zip files✅ Computes precision, recall, and F1-score for evaluation✅ Utilizes Google Drive for data storage
 # Installation

 ✅Clone the repository: